arthur-chaves/ROSTI/README.md

-# RÖSTI
+# ROSTI
 **Recommendations for Outdoor Swims, Transport & Ideas**

 ROSTI is a smart assistant that helps you plan the perfect Swiss day trip.
-It combines real-time weather forecasts, lake temperature insights, transport data, and entertainment suggestions — all in one interface.
+It combines real-time weather and lake water temperature forecasts, transport data, and entertainment suggestions — all in one interface.

-Built with  **Airflow**, **PostgreSQL**, and **Streamlit**, ROSTI is designed to answer a simple daily question:
+ROSTI is designed to answer daily questions in summertime:

-> _“Should I go to the lake today?”_
+> _“Which beach should I go today?
+Is the water too cold over there?”_

 ---